anthonymmwila/anthonymmwila/PROFILE.md

 # Hi, I’m Anthony.
-I am an aspiring Software Engineer-cum-UI/UX Developer, and currently pursuing my Bachelor's degree of Science In Computing, (BscCOM) with Cavendish University Zambia.
+I am an aspiring Software Engineer-cum-UI/UX Developer.
+I am currently pursuing my Bachelor's degree of Science In Computing, (BscCOM) at Cavendish University Zambia.
 Along with supposed expertise in Full-stack development, I possess an unwavering and fierce passion for UI/UX design and development.
 Being